phuongnhattran99/Breast-Cancer-Classification/README.md

 Dataset has 1.100 images, including: 550 Benign Breast Cancer Images and 550 Malignant Breast Cancer Images

-# Libraries in this project
+# Libraries in this Project
 numpy
 matplotlib
 os